 • Comply with the requirements for off-take on contracted quantities at peak capacity at each connection period

-• Meet all financial commitments to the supply of electricity in a timely manner.
+• Meet all financial commitment to the supply of electricity in a timely manner.

 To offer to sell power to an eligible customer, a supplier must hold a Generation License pursuant to section 64(3) of the Act or a Trading License pursuant to section 68 of the Act.